 Fully translated languages

-For its part, PrestaShop 1.7.2 is already fully available in 10 languages!
+For its part, PrestaShop 1.7.4 was fully available in 14 languages!

 Languages with the best evolution